I can honestly say that Bangkok is one of my favourite cities in the world.

 There is an intriguing air of mystery about this house, as Jim Thompson disappeared in 1967.
 He went for a walk in the Cameron Highlands in Malaysia and was never seen again.

 The Scala Cinema opened in 1969 and it is the last remaining standalone single-screen cinema in Thailand.
-Lee and I love to go there for a retro movie experience, as the interior is beautiful.
+Going there for a retro movie experience is one of the things I love about Bangkok.
+The interior is simply beautiful.
 It has a stunning Art Deco interior with golden sunburst designs on the ceiling and a huge cascading chandelier.

 It’s a very affordable place to see a film and it can be nice to escape the Bangkok heat in air conditioned comfort for a few hours.
 Before every film the national anthem is played and everyone stands up to pay their respects to The King.